acrticsludge/currency-tracker/README.md

 # 💱 CurrencyTracker

 A modern **currency & crypto tracking web app** built with **Next.js**.
-It allows users to view currency rates (Updated every 60 seconds) and convert currencies in real time with a clean UI, glassmorphism design, and responsive layout.
-A crypto tracking page is currently **work in progress (WIP)**.
+It allows users to view currency rates (Updated every 60 seconds), Cryptocurrency rates and convert currencies in real time with a clean UI, glassmorphism design, and responsive layout.

 ---